zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

    Use the *Experts* dialog to
    :ref:`disable this behavior <email-experts-keep-messages-on-server>`.

+   .. _email-experts-import-as-warning:

 .. warning:: 📮 **Zammad will send an auto-reply message to every email it imports.** (Including the old ones!)

-   Make sure to :doc:`disable this behavior </manage/trigger>` prior adding an email account, and to turn it back on once all your messages have been imported.
+   Use the *Experts* dialog to
+   :ref:`change this behavior <email-experts-import-as>`.

 .. note::